gleber/ledger-parsita/memory-bank/progress.md

 - The decision to use `parsita` for parsing has been made.
 - **The main project focus is now on implementing the capital gains tracking tool using dated subaccounts and FIFO logic.**
 - **Adopted pytest as the testing framework and refactored existing tests.**
+- **Implemented an in-memory caching mechanism for source position lookups to improve parsing performance.**